Symmetries of linearized gravity from adjoint operators: Preliminaries

 \section{Preliminaries}

-We use the 2-spinor formalism and sign convention of Penrose \& Rindler \cite{Penrose:1986fk} in which $24\Lambda$ denotes the Ricci scalar, $-2\Phi_{ABA'B'}$ is the trace-free Ricci spinor and $\Psi_{ABCD}$ is the Weyl spinor.
-All spinors are decomposed into irreducible parts, which are symmetric, so we can work with only symmetric spinors.
-Throughout the paper we will therefore assume that all spinors are symmetric unless explicitly stated, and that all operators defined here act on general symmetric spinors of the indicated valence.
-In particular $\varphi$ will always be used as a general symmetric spinor of indicated valence.
-We will use the convention to add indices to an operator according to the valence of the spinor on which it acts.
-If we have for example an operator $\mathbf{A}$ mapping symmetric valence $(k,l)$ to $(u,v)$ spinors, it will be displayed as $\mathbf{A}_{k,l}$.
-Using this notation, we can in principle write operator identities without spinor indices.
-We will do this in matrix equations and in Appendix~\ref{app:KopComm}, but for clarity we will write out spinor indices elsewhere.
+We use the 2-spinor formalism and sign convention of Penrose \& Rindler \cite{Penrose:1986fk} in which $24\Lambda$ denotes the Ricci scalar, $\Phi_{ABA'B'}$ is the trace-free Ricci spinor and $\Psi_{ABCD}$ is the Weyl spinor.
+All spinors can be decomposed into irreducible parts, which are symmetric, so we can work with symmetric spinors exclusively.
+Throughout the paper we will therefore assume that all spinors are symmetric unless explicitly stated otherwise.
+We denote the space of symmetric spinors of valence $(k,l)$ by $\SymSpin_{k,l}$.
+Sets of spinor indices are collected into a multi index, e.g. $\MindexA_k \defeq A_1 \dots A_k$, or suppressed completely in cases where it does not lead to confusion.

-Anti-self-dual and self-dual 2-forms correspond to symmetric spinors of valence $(2,0)$ and $(0,2)$ respectively.
-Anti-self-dual and self-dual 4-tensors with Weyl symmetries correspond to symmetric spinors of valence $(4,0)$ and $(0,4)$ respectively.
+Anti-self-dual and self-dual 2-forms are equivalent to elements of $\SymSpin_{2,0}$ and $\SymSpin_{0,2}$ respectively.
+Anti-self-dual and self-dual 4-tensors with Weyl symmetries correspond to elements of $\SymSpin_{4,0}$ and $\SymSpin_{0,4}$ respectively.
+To avoid clutter in the notation, we use the same symbol for corresponding operators (e.g. $\TMEEop$) in the spin-1 and 2 cases in sections~\ref{sec:spin1} and \ref{sec:Spin2}, respectively.

 Component expressions with respect to a spinor dyad $(o_A,\iota_A)$ will be expressed in the GHP notation.
 For certain operators in GHP form we will talk about "purely angular" or "purely radial" operators.
 By this we mean that after separation of variables the "purely angular" operators will only involve angular variables, and the "purely radial" operators will only involve radial variables.